sowcow/blog/content/posts/seven-samurai.md

 My take is that the movie is high.
 You can see they had fun doing it.
-It has wisdom elements and construction so I did the second watch/scroll to refine the details there.
+Also it has wisdom elements and construction so I did the second watch/scroll to refine the details there.
+In that lane the movie is a potent meditation on human character traits and human action in abstract.